symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

             'generic_controller' => null,
         ));

-By default, it uses the above mentioned service, which instantiates ``ContentController`` from ``ContentBundle``.
+Unless you specify otherwise, the ContentController from SimpleCMSBundle is used for all Documents.
 The default configuration associates all ``document_class`` instances with this ``Controller``, and specifies no default template.
 However, you can configure several ``controllers_by_class`` and ``templates_by_class`` rules, which will